Loans are available to students and parents. Eligibility is determined through the

 sure you've applied for any financial aid you might be eligible to receive:

-- Explore all other financing options including work-study programs, scholarships and
+- Explore all other financing options including part-time employment, and private scholarships